Make Your Own DIY Guitar Case Humidifiers

 Next, use the smaller of the two soap dish halves as a pattern to trace the outline of the soap dish on to each of the sponges, and then use the scissors to cut the sponge so that it fits into the soap dish.
 Most soap dishes are thick enough that they will require two standard sized kitchen sponges, placed one on top of the other inside the dish to completely fill it.

 Use distilled water to wet your sponges.
 Distilled water lacks the minerals in tap water, so over time you won't end up with mineral build-up in the sponge and on the humidifier case.
-If enough builds up, it can adversely affect the performance of the humidifier.
+If enough builds up, it can adversely affect the performance of your DIY guitar humidifier.
 A gallon of distilled water is inexpensive and will last you for a long time.
 Get the sponges nice and wet, but not so wet that they're dripping water out of them; gently squeeze out any excess so that it's not dripping wet.
-You don't want water coming out of the assembled humidifier and coming into direct contact with (and damaging) your guitar.
-Once I've assembled the humidifier, I usually give it a good shake or three to make sure no water is going to come out of it, then I dry the outer surface of the case.
+You don't want water coming out of the assembled DIY guitar humidifier and coming into direct contact with (and damaging) your guitar.
+Once I've assembled the DIY guitar humidifier, I usually give it a good shake or three to make sure no water is going to come out of it, then I dry the outer surface of the case.

 You'll see various different recommendations as far as humidity levels.
 If the manufacturer of your guitar has a recommended humidity level range listed on their website or in your manual, go with that.
 Otherwise, I'd recommend keeping the humidity level between 45% and 60%.
 Too much humidity can also be bad for your guitar, but you're far more likely to suffer from too little than too much.
 As long as you keep it within this range, you should be able to avoid the serious damage that can result from the guitar becoming too dry, or too moist.
-I live in Southern California where the summers are usually pretty dry and hot, so I keep two of these units in my acoustic guitar case - one near the guitar neck's heel, and one up near the headstock, and they keep the humidity levels inside the case right within that range.
+I live in Southern California where the summers are usually pretty dry and hot, so I keep two of these DIY guitar humidifiers in my acoustic guitar case - one near the guitar neck's heel, and one up near the guitar headstock, and they keep the humidity levels inside the case right within that range.